av3nger/cf-images/README.txt

 * Integration with ShortPixel
 * Compatibility option to store credentials in the database

+Changed:
+* Increase timeout to 15 seconds when offloading images

 Fixed:
 * Bulk processing stops if an image triggers an error during upload
 * Settings resetting on update after using a beta version